vault27/Foundation/ipsec.md

 - Does not support encryption
 - Does not support NAT-T
 - Transorm set for authentication header defines only HMAC function, for example `ah-sha-hmac`

-## Security Assisiation - SA

-- SA is a set of IPSec specifications that are negotiated between devices that are establishing an IPSec relationship
-- SA can be either unidirectional or bidirectional, depending on the choices made by the network administrator
-- SA is uniquely identified by a Security Parameter Index (SPI), an IPv4 or IPv6 destination address, and a security protocol (AH or ESP) identifier
-- There are two types of SAs: manual and dynamic

-**Manual SA**

-- Manual SAs require no negotiation; all values, including the keys, are static and specified in the configuration
-- If you configure static/manual IPsec SAs, you do not need (and cannot use) IKE
-- All parameters are manually configured on both sides:
-    - SPI (Security Parameter Index)
-    - Encryption & authentication algorithms
-    - Keys
-    - Peer IPs
-    - Lifetimes (if any)
-- There is no key negotiation, rekeying, or authentication exchange
-- Used only in test setups or simple, static environments
-- Drawback: keys must be changed manually — no automatic refresh → insecure and unscalable

-**Dynamic SA**

-- Dynamic SAs require additional configuration.
-With dynamic SAs, you configure IKE first and then the SA.
-IKE creates dynamic security associations; it negotiates SAs for IPsec
-- The IKE configuration defines the algorithms and keys used to establish the secure IKE connection with the peer security gateway
-- This connection is then used to dynamically agree upon keys and other data used by the dynamic IPsec SA.
-The IKE SA is negotiated first and then used to protect the negotiations that determine the dynamic IPsec SAs

 ## Configuration - Cisco